Fagrell/cleanqt.io-posts/18-sep-2018/post.md

 Of course, it goes without saying that this is useful to verify if an object is still alive.

 #### STL or Qt?
 Since we now have two implementations in our arsenal, one might wonder which ones should be used: STL's or Qt's smart pointers?
-Qt's smart pointers exist for historical reasons and don't provide any benefits over the STL ones.
-Therefore, my recommendation is to prefer the STL smart pointers simply because of these reasons:
+Qt's smart pointers exist for historical reasons and only provide one benefit over the STL ones: Qt's guarantee ABI compatibility within a major version, STL's don't.
+However, my recommendation is to prefer the STL smart pointers simply because of these reasons:

 * The STL smart pointers are usually implemented by the same people who implement the C++ compiler and are therefore most likely better optimised.
 * Altough Qt's smart pointers mimic the interface of the STL's there are still some subtleties.
 Since more developers are perhaps more familiar with STL pointers, they are also the ones that should be preferred.